Open-Shock/.github/profile/README.md

 # ShockLink
 ShockLink is a opensource platform to control various shocking devices to fulfill all your masochistic needs.

-Mainly focused on controling shockers via a esp32.
+Mainly focused on controlling shockers via a esp32.

 ## Features already implemented:
 + Realtime control of multiple shocker types